theupdateframework/pep-on-pypi-with-tuf/README.rst

 against attacks in the event of a compromise, the keys for the *targets* role MUST be offline and independent from other keys.
-For simplicity of key management without sacrificing security, it is RECOMMENDED that the keys of the *targets* role are permanently discarded as soon as they have been created and used to sign for the role.
+For simplicity of key management without sacrificing security, it is RECOMMENDED that the keys of the *targets* role be permanently discarded as soon as they have been created and used to sign for the role.
 Therefore, the *targets* role SHOULD require (1, 1) keys.
 Again, this is because the keys are going to be permanently discarded, and more offline keys will not help against key recovery attacks [21]_ unless